Krishna (Kannada actor)

 Nagappa Sunil Kumar (born 12 June 1985), known professionally as Darling Krishna, is an Indian actor who primarily works in Kannada films.
-Krishna made his film debut with Jackie (2010).
-For his performance in the 2013 film Madarangi, he received SIIMA Award for Best Male Debut - Kannada nomination.
+Krishna is a recipient of several accolades including two Karnataka State Film Awards, a Filmfare Awards South and a SIIMA Award.

+Krishna made his film debut with Jackie (2010) in a minor role, For his performance in the 2013 film Madarangi, he received the SIIMA Award for Best Male Debut – Kannada nomination.
 Post his debut, Krishna starred in the Kannada soap-opera Krishna Rukmini.
 Krishna's career marked a turning point with his directorial debut Love Mocktail (2020) and its sequel Love Mocktail 2 (2022).
-He won Filmfare Critics Award for Best Actor – Kannada and SIIMA Award for Best Film – Kannada, for the former.
-Krishna is married to his co-actor Milana Nagaraj.
+He won the Filmfare Critics Award for Best Actor – Kannada and SIIMA Award for Best Film – Kannada, for the former.
+Further success came with Lucky Man (2022) and Kousalya Supraja Rama (2023).